Byron/gitoxide/DEVELOPMENT.md

         of refreshes.
       - Can we be sure that there won't be another type parameter in `Repository` for the refs database?
 If yes, we basically say that `ref-table` will work read-only or hides its interior mutability behind RwLocks.
 It's probably going to be the latter as it should be fast enough, but it's sad there is inevitably some loss :/.
+      - There is also the idea of 'views' which provide an owned set of bundles to iterate over so that pack access doesn't have to go through a lock most of the time unless there is the need for a refresh.
+This means bundles are not owned by the compound::Store anymore, but rather their container is.
+        - There should be a way to gradually build up that container, so that one says: get next pack while we look for an object, otherwise the first refresh would map all files right away.
+Ideally it's index by index for `contains()` and index + data of a bundle at a time for `find()`.
+        - This also means that if `contains()` is even a possibility, that on each call one will have to refresh the `view`.
+This might mean we want to split out that functionality into their own traits and rather hand people an object which is created after the `view` was configured - i.e. after calls to `contains()` one has to set the view to also contain packs.
+Ideally that happens on demand though… right now indices and packs are quite coupled so maybe this has to go away.